| Astrocytomas are

 strict requirement.
 These cases are a result of invasion of intracranial

 vascular structures, such as venous sinuses.
+The most common

 sites for extraneural metastases include lung, lymph nodes, and bone.